nop33/si/src/content/blog/response-to-the-our-common-agenda-policy-brief-1-“to-think-and-act-for-future-generations”/index.md

   * Fostering long-term development
 * A commitment to review and reaffirm the principles once per generation.

-We recommend a **full draft** of the Declaration for Future Generations be developed **by the preparatory ministerial meetin**g on September 18th, 2023, to allow for sufficient time to refine its content before adopting the declaration at the Summit of the Future.
+We recommend that a **full draft** of the Declaration for Future Generations be developed **by the preparatory ministerial meetin**g on September 18th, 2023, to allow for sufficient time to refine its content before adopting the declaration at the Summit of the Future.